Cursed Knowledge

 method is cursedCalling setMonth(month)

-This behavior caused a bug in Google Docs.
+This behavior even caused a bug in Google Docs!

 Python default parameter values are cursed